Seneca Creek State Park

-Seneca Creek State Park is a public recreation area encompassing more than 6300 acres along 14 miles of Seneca Creek in its run to the Potomac River in Montgomery County, Maryland, United States.
+Seneca Creek State Park is a Maryland state park encompassing more than 6300 acres along 14 miles of Seneca Creek in its run to the Potomac River in Montgomery County, Maryland, United States.
 The park features facilities for boating and fishing as well as trails for hiking, cycling, and horseback riding.
 It is managed by the Maryland Department of Natural Resources.

 History

 The park opened as Seneca State Park in 1958.
 The Maryland General Assembly authorized funds for land purchases in each year from 1965 to 1968.
 The park saw "Stage A" development when, in the 1966, the General Assembly authorized funds for camping and picnicking sites, roads, utilities, buildings, and other features.
 In 1975, Clopper Lake was created for recreational use and flood control by damming Long Draught Creek, a tributary of Seneca Creek.